SeString

 - [0] Integer Expression: LinkMacroPayloadType

-- [1] Integer Expression: Usage depends on LinkMacroPayloadType, most of the time it's an ID
+- [1] Integer Expression: Usage depends on LinkMacroPayloadType, most of the time it's an Id

 - [2] Integer Expression: Usage depends on LinkMacroPayloadType